Sencpc/React-project/Backend/README.md

 # Flower Beauty Salon - Backend (Express + Mongoose)

-This backend provides MongoDB data models and a minimal Express server to support the salon app.
+This backend provides MongoDB data models and an Express server to support the salon app.

 ## Prerequisites